pingcap/tidb-operator/en/deploy-tidb-binlog.md

 ---
-title: Maintain TiDB Binlog
+title: Deploy TiDB Binlog
-summary: Learn how to maintain TiDB Binlog of a TiDB cluster in Kubernetes.
+summary: Learn how to deploy TiDB Binlog for a TiDB cluster in Kubernetes.
 category: how-to
 ---

-# Maintain TiDB Binlog
+# Deploy TiDB Binlog

 This document describes how to maintain [TiDB Binlog](https://pingcap.com/docs/v3.0/reference/tidb-binlog/overview) of a TiDB cluster in Kubernetes.